SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 Backlink analysis: quality before quantity

-Since it is far more costly to get high quality backlinks, a professional backlink analysis is very important.
+Since it is far more costly to get high-quality backlinks, professional backlink analysis is very important.
 This is because often building good backlinks requires a lot of time and budget.
-Maintaining them and at the same time recognizing and eliminating bad backlinks, these are the tasks that the SEO tool should support you with as part of the backlinks check.
+Maintaining them and at the same time recognizing and eliminating bad backlinks, are the tasks that the SEO tool should support you with as part of the backlinks check.

 Number of analyzable websites

 The number of websites that can be analyzed differs greatly between tool providers.
 While with some SEO tools, backlink analysis can be performed for an unlimited number of domains, other tools limit the domains that can be analyzed, the daily query frequency, or the number of available backlink series.